sanaraya/devops-hol/Hands-on lab/HOL step-by-step - OSS DevOps.md

     ![Screenshot showing how to add a deployment slot.](images/Hands-onlabstep-by-step-OSSDevOpsimages/media/image57.png "Adding a slot")

-4. Name the slot **Staging**, specify the primary site as the **Configuration Source** (this will copy over all the variables and their values we defined previously as well as the connection string), and select **OK** to create the deployment slot.
+4. Name the slot **Staging**, specify the **osTicketsystem** as the **CClong settings from** (this will copy over all the variables and their values we defined previously as well as the connection string), and select **Add** to create the deployment slot.

+5. Click **Close** to close the **Add a slot** panel.

-5. Select on the deployment slot once it shows up in the list.
+6. Select on the deployment slot once it shows up in the list.

     ![Screenshot of the deployment slots.](images/Hands-onlabstep-by-step-OSSDevOpsimages/media/image58.png "Deployment slots")

-6. Once the staging slot has been created, select its name.
+7. Once the staging slot has been created, select its name.
 On the **Overview** link, choose on the **URL** from the staging slot's essentials pane.

     ![Screenshot of the link to the staging deployment slot.](images/Hands-onlabstep-by-step-OSSDevOpsimages/media/image59.png "Overview blade")

-7. At this time, no code has been deployed to either production or the staging slot we just created.
+8. At this time, no code has been deployed to either production or the staging slot we just created.
 Both URLs will have the default website like the one below.
 You will be leveraging Jenkins and GitHub in the exercises that follow to deploy the website.

     ![Screenshot of the default App Service deployment.](images/Hands-onlabstep-by-step-OSSDevOpsimages/media/image60.png "Default app service page")